-G20 leaders in St Petersburg endorsed the FSB's recommendations and workplan to address the systemic risks that shadow banking can pose.
+Recommendations endorsed by all G20 members have been submitted to this Summit to address the systemic risks that shadow banking can pose.
 These include a policy framework for strengthening oversight and regulation of shadow banking entities.
-In 2014, the FSB will finalise policies to mitigate the systemic risks of the repo and securities lending market and the Basel Committee will finalise revised large exposures rules, which will help address the risks from banks' interactions with shadow banks.
-We should support reform by ensuring that our authorities implement these policies.
+Much more remains to be done.
+In 2014, the FSB will finalise policies to mitigate the systemic risks of the repo and securities lending market (which are key funding sources for shadow banks) and the Basel Committee will finalise proposals to address the risks from banks' interactions with shadow banks.
+G20 leaders can support reform by ensuring that their authorities implement these policies.